Graduate Diploma in Clinical Research

-The Graduate Diploma builds on the fundamentals of clinical research methodology and ethical responsibilities delivered as part of the Graduate Certificate, by teaching you how to manage and apply your research through project management and knowledge translation.
+The Graduate Diploma builds on the fundamentals of clinical research methodology and ethical responsibilities explored in the Graduate Certificate.
+You'll learn how apply your research through project management and knowledge translation.

 You will have the opportunity to undertake advanced study in an elective stream (25 credit points) of your choice.
 Streams include: clinical trial design, clinical neuroscience and imaging, eHealth and bioinformatics or a small research project in an area of interest.

 You’ll work with our world-class partner health organisations and research institutions, including: